appsody/website/content/docs/using-appsody/initializing-project.md

 # Initializing Appsody Projects

-## New Project from Template
+The easiest way to initialize an Appsody project is to start a new source code project from a stack template.
+However, you can also configure an existing source code project to use an appropriate Appsody stack.

-The easiest way to initialize an Appsody project is to start a new project from a stack template.
+## Creating a new project

-First, give your project a name and create an empty directory for your new project.
-You may want to place the project directory next to your other source code projects or your IDE workspace.
+The first step to creating a new project is to create an empty directory and give your project a name.
+You might want to place the project directory next to your other source code projects or your IDE workspace.
+For example:

 ```
 cd /path/to/your/project/workspace
 mkdir my-project
 cd my-project
 ```
 Alternatively, you could clone an empty git repository or create an empty project in an IDE, then navigate to that directory in the terminal.
-Appsody is tolerant of some hidden files in the project directory, such as .git, .project, .settings, etc. The `appsody init <stack>` command won't overwrite files without the `--overwrite` option.
+Appsody is tolerant of some hidden files in the project directory, such as .git, .project, or .settings files.
+The `appsody init <stack>` command won't overwrite files without the `--overwrite` option.

 Next, choose a stack.
 Use `appsody list` to view the available stacks.